 • Payments that stay the same over the life of the loan

-• A lower initial rate than fixed rate refinancing loans
+• A lower initial rate than fixed-rate refinancing loans

-• A cap, or maximum interest rate
+• A cap, or a maximum interest rate

-Some private lenders offer forbearance — the ability to put loans on hold— in cases of financial hardship.
+Some private lenders offer forbearance — the ability to put loans on hold — in case of financial hardship.
 Policies vary by lender, so it’s best to learn what they are before you refinance.
-SoFi, for example, offers Unemployment Protection to qualifying borrowers who lose their jobs through no fault of their own.
+For policies on disability forbearance, check with the lender directly, as this is often considered on a case-by-case basis.

 SoFi Student Loan Refinance